 The eruption column gradually eroded the sides of the vent, widening it and increasing the volume of the eruption.
 Additional vents likely opened as the roof of the magma chamber lost support and a ring fracture began to form.
 The eruption column abruptly collapsed, producing the first of the massive pyroclastic flows of the Otowi Member.
 Unlike the Guaje Pumice, the pyroclastic flows extended in all directions, which is unsurprising given that pyroclastic flows move at great speed.
 The breeze from the west was essentially irrelevant at this point.

-The most impressive exposures of Otowi Member ignimbrites are on
+In fact, the most impressive exposures of Otowi Member

-the west side of the caldera.
-There seems to have been no
+ignimbrites are on the west side of the caldera.
+There seems to

-hot pyroclastic flows moved freely across this area, producing
+pyroclastic flows moved freely across this area, producing great

-great thicknesses of moderately to highly welded tuff.
+thicknesses of moderately to highly welded tuff.
+The area is also

 There is an impressive exposure of welded Otowi Member tuff north of Fenton Lake.